resrc/rienswagerman.nl/articles/photo-grids/index.md

 # The dynamic nature of photo grids

-## How to use photo grids to express meaning
+## How photo grids are used to express meaning

 ![](/articles/photo-grids/assets/warhol-sixteen-jackies.jpg) <small>Andy Warhol, 16 Jackies (1964) © The Andy Warhol Foundation for the Visual Arts, Inc./Artists Rights Society (ARS), New York.</small>